TheSund/UNDERCROFTS/README.md

 Undercrofts is a little roguelike game which was made as a graduation work.
 ## Downloading the game
 1. [Here](https://github.com/TheSund/UNDERCROFTS/releases "Yes, here!") choose and download preferred version of the game.
-2. Extract the archive with the game somewhere in your disk.
+2. Extract the archive with the game somewhere on your disk.
 3. ???
 4. Profit!
 Now you can play. **If you know russian language.**